exis9/Apprise_V3/README.md

-# For Those who already use Apprise V1.5
+# For those who already use Apprise V1.5

 jQuery Apprise V3 is the *fully mobile supported version* of Apprise V1.5.